A Project Management Toolbox for the Project Economy

 - Use a shortener like bit.ly to make sharing easier: https://bit.ly/ejemplo_descarga_gdrive

 Use the desktop version to increase productivity by syncing your desktop folder with the cloud drive automatically.
 This way, if another user –also using the desktop– changes a file which he has shared with me, I don’t need to do anything to get the last version.
-If he deletes it, I will also have the file deleted in my Windows recycle bin.

 2. Google Docs/Slides/Sheets/Forms